robert17/iotf-rtd/docs/devices/device_mgmt/requests.rst

 |

-After the Internet of Things Foundation received the notify of a completed firmware update it will trigger a last request on the ``iotdm-1/cancel``-topic for cancelation of the observation of the ``mgmt.firmware``-field.
+After the IoT Platform received the notify of a completed firmware update it will trigger a last request on the ``iotdm-1/cancel``-topic for cancelation of the observation of the ``mgmt.firmware``-field.
 After a response with ``rc`` set to ``200`` was sent the firmware update request is completed.
 Example:

 .. code::

-   Incoming request from IoT-F:
+   Incoming request from the IoT Platform:

    Topic: iotdm-1/cancel
    Message: